1 lb dried Anasazi beans

 Turn the slow cooker on low and cook for three hours, or just until they are soft but not mushy.
 Anasazi beans cook very quickly, rather like pinto beans.

-Sauté the pepper in the olive oil over medium high until the skin starts to bubble up.
+Sauté the bell pepper in the olive oil over medium high until the skin starts to bubble up.

 Add the onion, stirring until it softens, but does not brown.